Elephants, found in both Africa and Asia, are vital to maintaining the rich biodiversity of the ecosystems that they share with other species.

 5. How do elephants help their ecosystem thrive?

 Elephants are important ecosystem engineers.
-At least a third of tree species in central African forests rely on seeds passing through an elephant’s digestive tract before they can germinate.
+Many tree species in central African and Asian forests rely on seeds passing through an elephant's digestive tract before they can germinate.

 6. What's the most urgent threat to elephants?